joannakl/ossd_s20/grading.markdown

 - [Writing a Blog](http://www.iup.edu/writingcenter/writing-resources/workshop-videos/writing-a-blog/) workshop video from the Indiana University of Pennsylvania (IUP) Writing Center.
 - There is no shortage of other advice, just google "How to write a blog" and find something that resonates with you and matches the goals of the course.

-## Activities / Exercises / Homework 10%
+## Activities / Exercises / Homework: 10%

 Early in the semester there will be a number of in-class activities, tutorials and homework assignments designed to introduce you to some of the tools and techniques commonly used in FOSS projects (and in professional software development as well).
 Typically these assignments will require you to complete some tutorials and activities while keeping a Slack Live-Log (see below) of your work.